 Not necessarily.
 If fewer than three people are interested in your idea, the team will not progress.
 Instead, the individuals will join other teams.

 No. Lunch and snacks (certified Kosher) will be served.

 We would love to see an application process for projects on an annual basis.
 Individuals who want to support Jewish innovative projects are invited to join an amplifier giving circle established this year called the San Diego Jewish Community Innovation Fund.
-The Tarbuton is committed to facilitating an annual Hackathon and encouraging the development of this giving circle as a stand alone private circle that could offer an application for a future Hackathon and/or unrelated grant application cycles for local projects.
+The Tarbuton is committed to facilitating an annual Hackathon or PitchFest and encouraging the development of this giving circle as a stand alone private circle that could offer an application for a future Hackathon and/or unrelated grant application cycles for local projects.

 North County Hub is a shared work space located at 441 Saxony Rd.
 Encinitas, CA 92024.
 We will be in Barn 2.
 The North County Hub is a creative and collaborative co-working space with a community of social entrepreneurs.
 Hub members work together to create social, cultural and agricultural programs in North County and throughout San Diego.
 Members are offered professional development opportunities to foster innovation, leadership, and encourage collaboration.
 Hub members “pay forward” the value of their membership by volunteering on our community educational farm, offering their skills to improve the physical Hub space, and holding “office hours” to share unique skills sets with other Hub members.